 Government agencies and officials rely on NAEGA as their vehicle for communicating policies and programs to the export grain industry.

 Our expertise is sought after by public and private sector thought and decision leaders in international grain and oilseed markets and policy.
-NAEGA members actively engage as we conduct dialogue, assist in capacity building and share information in many ways.
+NAEGA members actively engage as we conduct dialogue, assist in capacity building and share information.

-We work directly with USDA’s Market Access Program (MAP) in a joint public/private sector effort to promote exports of U.S. farm products.
+We work directly with the U.S. Department of Agriculture’s Market Access Program (MAP) in a joint public/private sector effort to promote exports of U.S. farm products.
 In addition, NAEGA engages regularly with multilateral groups on issues related to global grain and oilseed markets.
-Among many engagements worldwide our work with the International Grain Trade Coalition (IGTC) is a highlight

 NAEGA works closely with industry stakeholders and government to communicate the interests of its members in trade agreement negotiations.